 Hide and Seek

-Having appliances or sundries lying around on countertops can make a kitchen look messy and ages it, try hiding all the appliances away in cupboards to create a clean, sharp appearance in the kitchen that will help it look a lot more stylish and contemporary.
+Having appliances or sundries lying around on countertops can make a kitchen look messy and ages it (especially for budget kitchens), try hiding all the appliances away in cupboards to create a clean, sharp appearance in the kitchen that will help it look a lot more stylish and contemporary.
 The same goes for all those things you have in kitchens that are a sign of life: utensil pots, jars of tea and coffee, fruit bowls and so on.
 All of these can easily be tidied away to create a cleaner look.

 Keep it Simple